collarish/game-of-life/README.md

-this got me a job once!
+this got me a job once